koskei-kipkoech/koskei-kipkoech/README.md

 An interactive React-based fashion e-commerce website with filtering and a shopping cart.

 ### 2️⃣ [Notes App](https://github.com/koskei-kipkoech/notes-app)
-A full-stack notes application built with Flask and React, featuring authentication and a calendar.
+A full-stack notes application built with Flask and React features authentication and a calendar.

 ### 3️⃣ [Recipe Finder](https://github.com/koskei-kipkoech/recipe-app)
 A recipe search and management application with dark mode and saved recipes.